Mycena maculata: Microscopic characteristics

 The spores are white, ellipsoid, amyloid (meaning they turn bluish-black to black when stained with Melzer's reagent), and measure 7–9 by 4–5 μm.
 The basidia (spore-bearing cells in the hymenium) are 30–35 by 7–8 μm, and four-spored.
 The cheilocystidia (cystidia on the gill edge) are embedded in the hymenium and inconspicuous, measuring 20–28 by 6–12 μm.
 They are irregular in form; some have short rodlike projections on the upper part, others have irregular branched finger-like protuberances, while others have wavy walls and an elongated contorted apex.
 There are no pleurocystidia (cystidia on the gill face) in Mycena maculata.
 The gill tissue is hyaline or very faintly vinaceous-brown when stained in iodine.
 The cap tissue has a thin pellicle, and the region directly under it is made of hyphae with only slightly enlarged cells, while the remainder is filamentous, and stains yellowish to slightly vinaceous-brown in iodine.
-The mycelium of M. maculata is bioluminescent; this property has not been reported for the fruit bodies.
+The mycelium is bioluminescent; this property has not been reported for the fruit bodies.